On the $L^{p}$-spaces of projective limits of probability measures: Basic notions regarding categorical limits

 A \textit{colimit} of the codiagram $(X_{i},\varphi_{ij})$ is defined to be a cocone $(Y, \psi_{i})$ characterized by the following universal property: For any cocone $(X,\phi_{i})$, there exists a unique morphism $\varphi:Y\to X$ making the diagram of Figure \ref{F20} commutative.

 Analogously, the colimit of a given codiagram can also be characterized as the initial object in the category of cocones $\mf{K}^{\ast}(\mf{F})$.
 The colimit of a given codiagram does not necessarily exist, however if it does exist, it is also unique up to a unique isomorphism in the category of cocones.
 The colimit of a given codiagram $\mf{F}:I\to \mf{C}$, $\mf{F}\equiv(X_{i},\varphi_{ij})$, is commonly denoted by $\colim \mf{F}= (\colim X_{i},\psi_{i})$.
+We refer the reader to Mc Lane \cite[Ch.
+III]{ML} and Riehl \cite[Ch.
+3]{ER} for further details about categorical limits.
 In this article, we will consider the category $\mathfrak{Ban}$ whose objects are Banach spaces and whose morphisms are linear isometries.
 For a deep study of this category and its colimits, we refer the reader to Wegge-Olsen \cite[App.
 L]{WO} and Castillo \cite{JC} and references therein.
 Throughout this article, we will make use of the following simple lemma. \begin{lemma} Let $(X_{i},\varphi_{ij})$ be a codiagram on $\mathfrak{Ban}$.
 Then a cocone $(Y,\psi_{i})$ is a realization of the colimit of $(X_{i},\varphi_{ij})$ if and only if $\bigcup_{i\in I}\psi_{i}(X_{i})$ is dense in $Y$. \end{lemma}

 \begin{proof} Suppose that $(Y,\psi_{i})$ defines a realization of the colimit of $(X_{i},\varphi_{ij})$.
 Consider the cocone $(X,\rho_{i})$ where